EchoTheDeveloper/Goblin-Mod-Maker/DOCUMENTATION.md

   3. After selecting the `.gmm` file, the mod will open up in the editor
 - **Note:** If you have any `.ugmm` or `.igmm` that you want to use in GMM try renaming it from that to `.gmm`

+#### Multiple File Compilation

+- When building a mod what ever .cs files are located in the files folder in your project will be built into the .dll
+- You can use a .dll decompiler such as dnSpy to view your mod

 ---

 ### Settings Window